Connecticut Area Health Education Center

 Now celebrating ten years of operation, CT AHEC’s Urban Service Track program is designed to produce a cadre of well qualified health care professionals committed to serving Connecticut’s urban underserved populations.
 As Urban Health Scholars, participants represent a select group of students enrolled in the University of Connecticut Schools of Dental Medicine, Medicine, Nursing, Pharmacy, Social Work and Quinnipiac University’s Physician Assistant program.

 A total of 50 to 54 Urban Health Scholars are selected each year from among qualified applicants who have a demonstrated commitment to service.
-Admitted as “cohorts” Urban Health Scholars come from 2 Universities, 4 campuses and six schools.
+Admitted as “cohorts” Urban Health Scholars come from two universities, four campuses, and six schools.
 More than 160 students at different training years participate in the Urban Service Track, annually.

 The focus of UST is enhancing health profession student knowledge about interprofessional collaborative care, medical management of vulnerable and underserved patient populations, primary care and public service.
 Urban Health Scholars gain valuable exposure to the complex and challenging issues of health care in the inner city.